jacobcd52/simple_obfuscation/README.md

 `tests/` contains **pytest**-based validation for registry loading, prompt generation, masking logic, and utility functions.
 These tests are valuable examples of expected behaviours.

 ---
-## 5. Quickstart for Agents

-1. Install deps:
-    ```bash
-    pip install -r requirements.txt
-    ```
-2. Launch a dry-run train (small model):
-    ```bash
-    python scripts/train.py --config-name mmlu
-    ```
-3. Rewards, prompts, and configs are **pluggable** – add a new class under the respective sub-package and register it via the exposed registries.

----
 ## 6. Extensibility Signals

 LLM agents can introspect the following single-source-of-truth points: